If you’re in search of Dublin date ideas, you’ve landed in the right place.

 5. Tantalise your tastebuds

 Now, although a bite-to-eat in a great restaurant is one of the more traditional date ideas Dublin has to offer, don’t write it off.
-There’s nothing wrong with the tired and tested.
+There’s nothing wrong with the tried and tested.

-Why do boring when there are so many amazing places to eat in Dublin, from cheap and tasty eats to Michelin star establishments?
+Why do boring when there are so many great places to eat in Dublin, from cheap and tasty eats to Michelin star establishments?!

-Whether it’s a first date or a night out with your long-term partner, choose a place that offers cuisine that you both enjoy then dive in.
-Good food goes well with pleasant company and relaxed chatter.
-With a little research, it’s a safe choice for a great date night.
+Whether it’s a first date in Dublin or a night out with your long-term partner, choose a place that offers cuisine that you both enjoy then dive in.

 6. Head for a walk in the Botanic Gardens and then step back in time at the Gravediggers

-This is one of my favourite date ideas Dublin has to offer, as it mixes a longish walk with a visit to one of the oldest pubs in Dublin.
+This is one of our favourite date ideas Dublin has to offer, as it mixes a longish walk with a visit to one of the oldest pubs in Dublin.

 Dublin’s National Botanic Gardens are a fragrant, colour-filled setting for a wonderful walk arm-in-arm in all seasons.
 Admire the restored glasshouses, forerunners to the more famous ones in Kew Gardens.